smart-on-fhir/health-cards/docs/index.md

 3. **Save** a Health Card from the Issuer into the Health Wallet
 4. **Present** a Health Card to a Verifier

-The presentation step incluldes explicit user opt-in and approval.
-The Presentation workflow depends on context (e.g., on-device presentation to a verifier's mobile app, or in-person presentation).
+  * Presentation incluldes explicit user opt-in and approval
+  * Presentation workflow depends on context (e.g., on-device presentation to a verifier's mobile app, or in-person presentation)

 ## Demo
 Sometimes it's easiest to learn by seeing.
 For an end-to-end demonstration including Mobile Wallet, Issuer API, and Verifier, see [c19.cards](https://c19.cards/) (source code [on GitHub](https://github.com/microsoft-healthcare-madison/health-wallet-demo) -- and if you want to learn how to test your own components against the demo site, see [README.md](https://github.com/microsoft-healthcare-madison/health-wallet-demo/blob/master/README.md#using-the-hosted-demo-components)).